ilex-paraguariensis/yerbamate/README.md

 ## What is Mate?
 It is a tool for building research projects in the field of deep learning with pytorch.
-It makes development fast, easy, and the results will be easily replicable.
-You can focus more on the model, and less on the implementation.
+It makes development fast, easy, and the results replicable.
+You can focus more on the model, and less on boilerplate code.

 ## Quick Start
 Install a model: